celo-org/celo-proposals/CIPs/CIP-0040/odisRateLimit.md

 | resetTimer   | yes                                                         | yes                                                                                                                    | no                                                                                            | yes                                                                                                                     | no                                                                                                                                                                          | yes                                                                                            | yes                                                                                                      |
 | explanation  | The timer will be set to the current timestamp at attempt 1 | The timer will be set to the current timestamp at attempt 2.
 This means that 1 day must pass between attempts 2 and 3. | The user can perform attempt 4 two days after attempt 2 regardless of when attempt 3 is made. | The timer will be set to the current timestamp at attempt 4.
 This means that 2 days must pass between attempts 4 and 5. | The timer will be set to the timestamp at attempt 4 plus 2 days at attempt 5.
 This means if 6 days pass between attempt 4 and attempt 5 the user can also perform attempt 6 | The timer will be set to the current timestamp at attempt 6, which has no impact in this case. | Even if this were not the last interval in the RateLimit, the user could not have a quota greater than 2 |

-Notice the first `delay` is relative to the Unix Epoch.
+Notice the first `delay` is relative to the Unix Epoch (i.e. 00:00 UTC Jan 1st 1970).
 This has 2 notable consequences

-1. The first `delay`can be used to set an arbitrary time in the future before which the `Domain` cannot be queried.
+1. The first `delay`can be used to set an arbitrary time in the future before which the domain instance cannot be queried.
 2. If the first attempt does not reset the `timer`, then quota will begin accumulating after the first `delay` and will continue to accumulate with each subsequent `delay` until `resetTimer` is true.

-These behaviors may enable some interesting use cases such as lotteries and other random-selection based protocols where queries "vest" over time.
+These behaviors may enable some interesting use cases such as lotteries and other random-selection based protocols where queries are unavailable until a certain absolute time.
 However, for most use cases (including account recovery) the first attempt should set `resetTimer` to true and `delay` to 0.
-We will make this clear to developers in our documentation to avoid confusion.

 ### Batching

-Applications may require `RateLimits` where users can perform a `batch` of queries after a given `delay`.
+Applications may require rate limits where users can perform a batch of queries after a given `delay`.
 In our example, notice that attempts {0, 1} and {6, 7} always become available as `batches` of 2.
 To help us express this, we can define rules in terms of `stages` rather than attempts.

-#### rate limit w/ stages and batching
+#### Adding batching

 | Attempt      | 1                                                                                                                                                             | 2   | 3   | 4   | 5                                                                                                                                                             |
 | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------- | --- | --- | --- | ------------------------------------------------------------------------------------------------------------------------------------------------------------- |